 We also saw one campervan parked up just down the road (this spot here) and they stayed all night.

 Read Also: Best Things To Do In Mayo

 Beautiful beach to wild camp Donegal.
 Popular with locals, large parking area that could fit up to 3 or 4 motorhome/campervans.
 When we stayed there was just one other campervan.

 This small towns offers free motorhome parking spots.
-I’m not sure how many in total as we just drove past, but I would guess around 4-6.
+I’m not sure how many in total as we just drove past as we were making our way up to Malin Head., but I would guess around 4-6.
 It means you can park up and then enjoy some of the bars in the town centre.

 Read Also: Best Things To Do In Donegal

 Kesh is a little town located in the North of Ireland in Co Fermanagh.
 It’s got a small car park which is beside the river where the fishermen come in.

 They have excellent free shower facilities (prob the best we had in all of camping- including campsites).

 This is one of the best wild camping spots in Northern Ireland.